Occupational Health referrals

 All members of staff can make direct contact with OH regarding any health concern or sickness absence.
 However, appointments will only be made upon receipt of a referral.

-Following an appointment, a report will be written which will summarise the appointment and answer any questions that may arise.
+Following an appointment, a report will be written which will summarise the appointment and answer questions provided on the referral.
 The OH Adviser may also recommend reasonable adjustments or suggest an application to Access to Work.
-This report will be shared with the staff member for their approval.
-If this is given, the report will be shared with the referring manager/HoD and the Employee Relations team.
+This report will be shared with the employee for their approval and consent.
+If this is given, the report will be shared with the referrer and the Employee Relations team.

 Referral process